 More recipes for homemade sauces and seasonings

-When you make this pesto recipe, please leave a comment and a star rating below.
+When you make this basil pesto with cashews, please leave a comment and a star rating below.
 Thanks in advance!
 Subscribe to my newsletter and have new recipes delivered straight to your inbox.

 5 - Minute Basil Cashew Pesto